USEPA/EPA_ALPHA_Model/ALPHA_Documentation/_build/html/_sources/introduction.rst.txt

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^
-A high-level description of the REVS_Common directory structure follows.
+A high-level description of the ``REVS_Common`` directory structure follows.
 Use it as a rough guide to exploring the file system.
-Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still give a good idea of where common items are located.
+Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still provide the user a good idea of where common items are located.

 * REVS_Common  top level
-    * Contains REVS_VM.mdl, the top-level ALPHA model and the ALPHA logo
+    * Contains ``REVS_VM.mdl``, the top-level ALPHA model and the ALPHA logo.
 * datatypes
     * Contains Matlab class definitions for the Matlab objects that compose REVS and various enumerated datatypes.
-Also contains REVS_fuel_table.csv that holds the fuel properties for known fuel types
+Also contains ``REVS_fuel_table.csv`` that holds the fuel properties for known fuel types.
 * drive_cycles
-    * Contains .mat files that represent various compliance or custom drive cycles in the form of class_REVS_drive_cycle objects with the name drive_cycle.
-The "sim_xxx.m" Matlab scripts are basically deprecated at this point and have been replaced by the use of tags in config strings within the batch process (more on that below)
+    * Contains ``.mat`` files that represent various compliance or custom drive cycles in the form of ``class_REVS_drive_cycle`` objects with the name ``drive_cycle``.
+The ``sim_xxx.m`` Matlab scripts are basically deprecated at this point and have been replaced by the use of tags in config strings within the batch process (more on that below).
 * executable_tools
     * Contains tools for generating executable (binary) versions of the model.
-Primarily used for developing the GEM compliance model
+Primarily used for developing the GEM compliance model.
 * functions
     * Contains various Matlab functions used during the modeling process.
-Also contains functionSignatures.json which Matlab can use to provide auto-completion assistance in the Editor
+Also contains ``functionSignatures.json`` which Matlab can use to provide auto-completion assistance in the Editor.
 * helper_scripts
-    * Primarily contains scripts related to pre- and post-processing simulation runs
+    * Primarily contains scripts related to pre- and post-processing simulation runs.
 * HIL_tools
-    * Tools related to building executable ALPHA models for Hardware-in-the-Loop (HIL) testing
+    * Tools related to building executable ALPHA models for Hardware-in-the-Loop (HIL) testing.
 * libraries
-    * Contains the REVS Simulink component block models, separated into various libraries by component type
+    * Contains the REVS Simulink component block models, separated into various libraries by component type.
 * log_packages
-    * Contains scripts that are used in conjunction with the batch modeling process in order to control the datalogging and post-processing of datalogs into a standardized data object
+    * Contains scripts that are used in conjunction with the batch modeling process in order to control the datalogging and post-processing of datalogs into a standardized data object.
 * param_files
     * Contains data for common model components such as engines or batteries which can be used across multiple modeling projects.
-In particular, the engine files are part of the NCAT “data packet” publishing process
+In particular, the engine files are part of the NCAT Test Data Package publishing process.
 * plots
-    * Can be used to store plots of common interest to REVS3 development
+    * Can be used to store plots of common interest to REVS3 development.
 * publish_tools
-    * Contains tools related to publishing NCAT data packets, particularly for publishing engine data
+    * Contains tools related to publishing NCAT Test Data Packages, particularly for publishing engine data.
 * python
     * Contains Python scripts related to the implementation of multi-core and/or multi-machine parallel modeling processes on a local network using Python packages.